bg

 Putting Your Wallet to Use: Core Operations

-Once your wallet is set up and secured, you're ready to transact.
-Here’s how to perform the essential functions:
+Once your wallet is set up and secured, you are ready to transact.
+The essential functions are receiving, sending, and interacting with dApps.

-• Sending USDT: Choose 'Send', paste the recipient's BEP20 address, and enter the amount.
-Crucially, always ensure you are sending on the BEP20 (BNB Smart Chain) network.
+Choose 'Send', paste the recipient's BEP20 address, and enter the amount.
+It is critical to ensure you are sending on the BEP20 (BNB Smart Chain) network.
 Sending to a wallet on a different network could result in the permanent loss of your funds.

-• Interacting with dApps: When visiting a site like PancakeSwap, you'll see a 'Connect Wallet' button.
-This will prompt your software wallet (like MetaMask) to ask for permission to link.
-Once connected, you can authorise transactions for activities like swapping tokens.
+When visiting a site like PancakeSwap, you'll see a 'Connect Wallet' button.
+This will prompt your software wallet to ask for permission to link.
+Once connected, you can authorize transactions for activities like swapping tokens.

 Your Security Fortress: A Non-Negotiable Checklist